Seyi-Toluhi/Memory-Game/README.md

-# Memory-Game is
-arrays
-use a random loop to select images from function for timer
+# Memory-Game is a fun game where the tiles have to be matched in pairs of two to score a point.